The Littles (TV series)

-The Littles (French: Les Minipouss) is an animated television series originally produced between 1983 and 1985.
+The Littles (French: Les Minipouss) is an animated television series originally produced between September 10, 1983 and November 2, 1985.
 It is based on the characters from The Littles, a series of children's novels by American author John Peterson, the first of which was published in 1967.
 The series was produced for the American broadcast network ABC by the French/American studio DIC Audiovisuel.
 It was post-produced by a Canadian animation studio, Animation City Editorial Services.

 Television history

-Along with Inspector Gadget and Heathcliff and the Catillac Cats, The Littles was one of the first cartoons produced by DIC Entertainment for American television, and was the only one of the three to air on a network, rather than in syndication.
+Along with Inspector Gadget and Heathcliff and the Catillac Cats, The Littles was one of the first cartoons produced by DIC Entertainment for American television, and it was the only one of the three to air on a network rather than in syndication.

-The first two seasons of shows feature The Littles around the Bigg household, but to improve the show's popularity the final season features the Littles traveling around the world.
+The first two seasons of shows featured The Littles around the Bigg household, but to improve the show's popularity the final season featured the Littles traveling around the world.

 During the production run of the show, the Littles were also popular enough to warrant two movie tie-ins: